Refactoring

 Rescaling

-This re-aligns the selected notes into one of the parallel modes of the same tonic.
+This re-aligns the selected notes or the entire sequence into one of the parallel modes of the same tonic.
+You can think of it as introducing the in-place modal interchange.

 Note that this function doesn’t change the key signature.
 Consider using it for introducing brief or transitory variations to bring more harmonic color.
+If you want to re-scale an entire section of your piece, use the next option:

 Quick rescale tool

-Right-click on any key signature at the timeline (long-tap on mobile platforms) to choose another scale into which all tracks will be translated.
-This affects all notes in all tracks until the next key signature or the end of the project and updates the key signature.
+Right-click on any key signature at the timeline to choose another scale into which all tracks will be translated.

 Arpeggiators